vrabbi/tkgm-customizations/carvel-packages/bitnami-charts-to-packages/README.md

 One of the key strengths of the Carvel Packaging is that it is not only for YTT and KAPP rather can also manage things like helm
 In this Folder i have an example script that will generate a package repository and all the needed files within it to install any bitnami helm chart as a package install object

+## Using pore generated manifests
+* In this repo i have added pre generated manifests you can use.
+* these may not be up to date with the latest chart version depending on when you are using this
+* if using this method and not generating the manifests your self you can skip ahead to step 2 under "building and publishing the repo" namely the kbld step.

 ## Running the script
 in order to run the script you will need to have pre installed:
 1. YQ